thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-mrss.md

 Not all of the elements in an MRSS feed are actually used in the web app.
 Specifically, only the elements matched when Channel Creator validates your feed are used.

+## Setting Categories for Items

+This influences the Latest navigation bar.

 ## Size of thumbnails in the feed

+TBD

+## Troubleshooting

+If you have invalid MRSS feed, parser won't work.

+dimensions for app logo, thumbnails?

 {% include links.html %}